chrishah/post-assembly-intro/README.md

 ***continue here, as part of the course***

-An example file comes with the repository - check it out.
+An example hits file as obtained through the blast search above comes with the repository - check it out.
 ```bash
 (user@host)-$ cat data/blastn.fmt6.out.txt
 ```